DaHall15/WorcesterAQ_Dashboard/README.md

 - APIs will be used to query live data from PurpleAir and AirNOW

-- A python script will be developed to read the data into tables
+- A python script will be developed to read the data into pandas data frames

-- The mapping platform chosen for this will be mapbox.
+- The mapping platform chosen for this will be ArcGIS Online.

 ## Background
 - PurpleAir, AirNOW and MassDEP are the three providers of air quality sensors that provide live air quality readings to the public.